Document Search

 Elected Members Register of Interests

-Under Section 70(a1) of Local Government Act 1999, the Council must publish the Register of Interest on its website.
+Under Section 70(a1) of the Local Government Act 1999, the Council is required to publish the Register of Interests on its website.

-This new legislative requirement came into operation on 10 November 2021 and relates to information contained in the Register of current members of Council.
+This legislative requirement, which came into effect on 10 November 2021, applies to information in the Register of current members of Council.

-The Register of Interest contains Elected Member primary and ordinary returns.
-A primary return is completed by the new Elected Member following their election.
-An ordinary return is completed by ongoing Elected Members.
+The Register of Interests includes both primary and ordinary returns for Elected Members.
+A primary return is completed by an Elected Member upon their election, while an ordinary return is completed by Elected Members as part of their ongoing term.

 Emergency/Disaster Donations Policy